fawzi/blip/README.txt

 struct/class/typedef, and use that as input to your testing function and define T generateRandom(T:YourType)(Rand r,int idx,ref int nEl, ref bool acceptable) or implement the RandGen interface so that you can use the default automatic generation.
-For a description of generateRandom and RandGen see the module frm.rtest.BasicGenerators.
+For a description of generateRandom and RandGen see the module blip.rtest.BasicGenerators.

 enjoy